Release procedure#

 Otherwise, increment the patch version number.

-Review that entry and edit it as needed (proofread, change the order to put more important things first, etc.).
+Review that entry and edit it as needed (proofread, change the order to put more important things first, remove blank lines between entries, etc.).

 Update dependencies by running make update-deps.